spears up on the chatham island cliffs

 Main Threats

 Habitat loss from coastal development is the primary threat.
 Climate change affecting coastal habitats.
-No significant pest or disease issues.
-Protection of coastal habitats on the Chatham Islands is important.
+No significant pest or disease issues currently recorded.

 Population

 Populations are considered stable on the Chatham Islands.
 The species is endemic to the Chatham Islands and not found on the mainland.
-It is not considered threatened but has a restricted distribution.
+It is not considered threatened.

 Conservation Status